Data loss prevention reference

 Policy evaluation in Microsoft Teams

-When you create a DLP policy that includes Microsoft Teams as a location, the policy's synced from the Office 365 Security & Compliance Center to user accounts and Microsoft Teams channels and chat messages.
+When you create a DLP policy that includes Microsoft Teams as a location, the policy's synced from the Microsoft Purview compliance portal to user accounts and Microsoft Teams channels and chat messages.
 Depending on how DLP policies are configured, when someone attempts to share sensitive information in a Microsoft Teams chat or channel message, the message can be blocked or revoked.
 And, documents that contain sensitive information and that are shared with guests (external users) won't open for those users.
 To learn more, see Data loss prevention and Microsoft Teams.

 By default, Global admins, Security admins, and Compliance admins will have access to create and apply a DLP policy.
-Other Members of your compliance team who will create DLP policies need permissions to the Security & Compliance Center.
-By default, your Tenant admin will have access to this location and can give compliance officers and other people access to the Security & Compliance Center, without giving them all of the permissions of a Tenant admin.
+Other Members of your compliance team who will create DLP policies need permissions to the Microsoft Purview compliance portal.
+By default, your Tenant admin will have access to this location and can give compliance officers and other people access to the Microsoft Purview compliance portal, without giving them all of the permissions of a Tenant admin.
 To do this, we recommend that you:

 Create a group in Microsoft 365 and add compliance officers to it.

-Create a role group on the Permissions page of the Security & Compliance Center.
+Create a role group on the Permissions page of the Microsoft Purview compliance portal.

 While creating the role group, use the Choose Roles section to add the following role to the Role Group: DLP Compliance Management.